 “No” is a show-stopper.
 Most of the time, nothing creative, productive, or worthwhile happens after “no.” Of course, there are times when “no” is appropriate, perhaps even essential, but often parents and teachers do not stop to evaluate the situation to see if it is really one of those times.
 Automatically, many of us say “no,” without really thinking about it.

-When you do stop to think about it, the answer may still be “NO,” and if it is a firm “NO,” than by all means, go with it.
-But often times, there is some wiggle room.
-Here are some responses that might work for you when you don’t absolutely have to say, “NO.”
+When you do stop to think about it, the answer may still be “no,” and if it is a firm “no,” then by all means, go with it.
+But oftentimes, there is some wiggle room.
+Here are some responses that might work for you when you don’t absolutely have to say, “No.”

 - Why do you think this is a good idea?
-Requires the child to analyze the idea and make a case.
+This question requires the child to analyze the idea and make a case.

 - Can you see a problem with this idea?
-Encourages the child to find and solve the problem himself.
-If it turns out to be an nonviable idea, he will figure it out on his own.
+It encourages the child to find and solve the problem himself.
+If it turns out to be an nonviable idea, then he will figure it out on his own.

 - I’ll think about it.
 This gives you some time to really think it through.
 Just remember that this answer can’t be given forever.
 At some point, a choice must be made.

 The idea for this post was inspired by the improv class I am taking with my CGBF (and a bunch of other really neat people).
 The first thing they taught us is to always say, “YES!” whenever an idea is offered.